 More recently, there have been several high-profile instances in which sensitive information has been funneled to the media.
 In one case, sensitive information seems to have been given directly to a U.S. lawmaker, who released it in a public hearing.

-Last month, Defense Secretary Pete Hegseth fired Lt.
+Last month, Mr. Hegseth fired Air Force Lt.
 Gen. Jeffrey Kruse, who led the Defense Intelligence Agency, after that agency produced a controversial report assessing the damage done by U.S. airstrikes to Iran’s nuclear program in June.
 That report was leaked to the press just days after the U.S. airstrikes and it alleged that Iran’s nuclear program had only been set back a few months by the operation.

 That assessment contradicted public statements by President Trump and Mr. Hegseth.

-Earlier this month at a congressional hearing, U.S. Rep. Eric Burlison. played a video that he said was taken by U.S. drones off the coast of Yemen last October and seemed to show a Hellfire missile bouncing off a UFO, and the mysterious craft continuing on its flight path seemingly unaffected by the strike.
+Earlier this month at a congressional hearing, Rep. Eric Burlison, Missouri Republican, played a video that he said was taken by U.S. drones off the coast of Yemen last October and seemed to show a Hellfire missile bouncing off a UFO and the mysterious craft continuing on its flight path seemingly unaffected by the strike.

 The Pentagon would not confirm whether the footage was genuine or came from military aircraft.